 The NDIS is one of the largest health reforms in Australia’s history, and represents a significant shift for both people with disability and providers who support them.

-The NDIS is a market-based system where providers compete to offer services to individuals; services are funded via an individual’s NDIS package which they may draw down on at their discretion rather than the traditional block funding model that has been used in the past.
+The NDIS is a market-based system where providers compete to offer services to individuals; services are funded via an individual’s NDIS package which they may draw down on at their discretion.
+NDIS packages are tailored to people's individual needs and funded by the Australian federal, state and territory governments.

 Prior to the introduction of the NDIS, people living with psychosocial disability were supported via various programs delivered by community mental health providers, funded by the Commonwealth Government.
 This included the Partners in Recovery (PIR), Day to Day Living (D2DL), Mental Health Respite: Carer Support (MHR:CS) and Personal Helpers and Mentors Scheme (PHaMS) programs, which ceased on 30 June 2019.